-The building, standing at 137 meters high, is composed of:
+The building, standing at 137 meters high, will be composed of:

 It will include 168 parking spaces, including 30 locations exclusively for motorcycles and 221 covered spaces for bicycles.
 There are also 1,450 m² of archives and +/- 40.000 sqm office space.
 Additional car parks may be available in the immediate vicinity thanks to our subsidiary Interparking.

-The construction fits harmoniously in the development of this area (including tall buildings) and will create thanks to its design, one of the major attractions of the future Saint-Lazare Place, which will be refurbished by the developer as part of its urbanism burden.
+The construction will fit harmoniously in the development of this area (including tall buildings) and will create thanks to its design, one of the major attractions of the future Saint-Lazare Place, which will be refurbished by the developer as part of its urbanism burden.

 Located between the two tunnels crossing the rail junction north-south, the building will participate in the revitalization of these two arteries leading to the small ring.